 From 3 to 9 February, Richmond upon Thames College (RuTC) celebrated the amazing benefits apprenticeships offer individuals and businesses by taking part in the 13th annual National Apprenticeship Week, coordinated by the National Apprenticeship Service.

 This year’s theme, ‘Look Beyond’, celebrated the diversity in apprenticeships today.
 Bringing the whole apprenticeship community together, the Week celebrated the impact of apprenticeships on individuals, employers and the economy.
 RuTC is a member of the Association of Colleges (AoC) which wants to see funding set aside to promote access to and raise the quality of apprenticeships and improve the diversity of apprentices.

-RuTC’s Apprenticeship team visited students of different curriculum areas of the college, including, business, construction, childcare, engineering and media.
-The team highlighted the progression routes that students can take after finishing their studies, such as starting at Business Administration, Digital Marketing or Plumbing apprenticeships.
+RuTC’s Apprenticeship team visited students of different curriculum areas of the college, including business, construction, childcare, engineering and media.
+The team highlighted the progression routes that students can take after finishing their studies, such as starting a Business Administration, Digital Marketing or Plumbing apprenticeship.